keiran-rowell/keiran-rowell.github.io/_posts/2026-06-01-the-oxygen-apocalypse.md

 </div>

-An greenhouse gas blanket 30-90x more potent than CO2
+An greenhouse gas blanket roughly 80x more potent than CO<sub>2</sub>

 Converted into CO2, a far less potent greenhouse gas (I think it's a factor of 10x-100x, look it up).
 This is about CO2 really only has antisymmetric modes to do Raman absorption.